Analisa1984/dovenity-spa/README.md

 ## Issues:

-1. For the Footer, the contents were placed into a .cow and the table did not show uniform on smaller device.
+1. For the Footer, the contents were placed into a .row and the table did not show uniform on smaller devices.

 2. The carousel feature in the small screens for spa treatments, on the last image the forward and back buttons were tilted up.
 Unclear how to resolve this feature from the bootstap 5 carousel template.